-Ernest CarterSenior Economist for Biofuels at US Department of Agriculture (USDA)
+Ernest CarterGlobal Policy Analysis Division/Biofuels Foreign Agricultural Service at US Department of Agriculture (USDA)

-Prior to FAS, Ernest worked as a project manager and agricultural economist for development consulting firms on projects in Africa, Asia, and the Middle East (1984-88).
-Before graduate school, he worked as a UN volunteer in Bangkok, Thailand (1980-81).
+Prior to FAS, Ernest worked for development consulting firms on projects in Africa, Asia, and the Middle East from 1984 to 1988, and was a UN volunteer in Bangkok, Thailand in 1980.
 Mr. Carter has an MS degree in Agricultural Economics from the University of Wisconsin-Madison (1984), and a BA degree in International Relations from Pomona College (1980).